 "Director," "gross alpha particle activity," "gross beta particle activity," "total trihalomethanes," and all other terms defined in rule 3745-81-01 of the Administrative Code have the same definitions in this chapter.

-(F) "Operational approval" means approval granted by the director for an analyst to perform one or more of the plant control tests for alkalinity, alkalinity stability, chloride, chlorine, chlorite, chlorine dioxide, fluoride, hardness, pH, or turbidity, including daily calibration and standardization but not including the preparation of standards or reagents nor the required monthly or quarterly calibration and standardization.
+(G) "Operational certification" means certification granted by the director for an analyst to perform one or more of the plant control tests for alkalinity, alkalinity stability, chloride, chlorine, chlorite, chlorine dioxide, fluoride, hardness, pH, or turbidity, including daily calibration and standardization, but neither including the preparation of standards or reagents nor the required monthly or quarterly calibration and standardization.

 (H) "On-site survey" means a scheduled or unannounced on-location evaluation and review of a laboratory and its personnel to determine compliance with this chapter.

-(I) "Plant control test" means measurement of any or all of the following parameters that are used to monitor or control drinking water plant treatment processes: alkalinity; alkalinity stability; chloride, chlorine, chlorite, chlorine dioxide, and other disinfectants; fluoride; hardness; pH; phosphate; total dissolved solids; turbidity; copper; iron; manganese; and nitrate.
+(I) "Plant control test" means measurement of any or all of the following parameters that are used to monitor or control drinking water plant treatment processes: alkalinity; alkalinity stability; chloride, chlorine, chlorite, chlorine dioxide and other disinfectants; fluoride; hardness; pH; total phosphorus; total dissolved solids; turbidity; copper; iron; manganese; and nitrate.

-(J) "Proficiency test" (PT) means a sample or a group of samples provided to a laboratory by an American association for laboratory accreditation (A2LA) approved provider used for the purpose of determining the ability of a laboratory and its analysts to successfully perform analyses within acceptable limits specified by the United States environmental protection agency.
+(J) "Proficiency test" (PT) means a sample or a group of samples provided to a laboratory by an approved provider of the National Environmental Laboratory Accreditation Program (NELAP), used for the purpose of determining the ability of a laboratory and its analysts to successfully perform analyses within acceptable limits specified by the United States environmental protection agency.

 (K) "Reporting limit" means the numerical value at and above which a laboratory is required to quantify a contaminant.